-Interpretation of Notice of the Ministry of Industry and Information Technology on the Record-filing of Mobile Internet Apps
+How to Obtain a Mobile App Filing

-Recently, the Ministry of Industry and Information Technology issued the “Notice of the Ministry of Industry and Information Technology on the Record-filing of Mobile Internet Apps” (hereinafter referred to as the “App Filing Notice”).
-The relevant interpretations of the App Filing Notice are as follows:
+On July 21st 2023, China’s Ministry of Industry and Information Technology issued the “Notice of the Ministry of Industry and Information Technology on the Record-filing of Mobile Internet Apps” (hereinafter referred to as the “App Filing Notice”).
+This webpage provides a detailed summary of this notice and of how you can obtain an app filing for your app or WeChat Miniprogram.

-The app filing notice was issued in order to build a strong and safe internet environment in the People’s Republic of China, combat telecommunications and internet fraud crimes, and to implement the requirements of Article 23 of the “People’s Republic of China Anti-Telecommunications and Internet Fraud Law” that “the establishment of mobile internet applications should go through the procedures of licensing or filing with the telecommunications regulatory authorities in accordance with relevant national regulations”.
+The app filing notice was issued in order to build a strong and safe internet environment in China, combat online fraud and other crimes, and implement the requirements of Article 23 of the “People’s Republic of China Anti-Telecommunications and Internet Fraud Law” that “the establishment of mobile internet applications should go through the procedures of licensing or filing with the telecommunications regulatory authorities in accordance with relevant national regulations”.

 The Ministry of Industry and Information Technology (MIIT) conducted a comprehensive investigation into the situation of mobile internet applications (hereinafter referred to as “apps”) in China.
 Based on the collection of opinions from various parties, including app developers, internet information service providers, network access service providers and application distribution platforms, MIIT issued the app filing notice in order to enhance regulatory efficiency, promote the high-quality development of the internet industry, and contribute to building a strong and safe internet environment in China.